VahidMammadzada/Gemini_MCP/README.md

 # Gemini MCP

 A multi-agent AI assistant powered by Gemini LLM using the ReAct pattern to orchestrate specialized agents through Model Context Protocol (MCP).
-Features a LangGraph supervisor with streaming Gradio UI.
+Features a LangGraph supervisor with streaming Streamlit and Gradio UIs.

 ## ✨ Features